JoshLmao/algorand-sales-twitter-bot/README.md

 - `sudo apt install npm`
 - `sudo apt install node-typescript`

+# Update the `.env`

-Once done, make sure you configure the .env with your setting.
+Make sure you configure the .env with your obtained values

+- Linux
     - `nano ./.env` and enter each variable.
     - `Ctrl + X` to exit
     - `Y` to confirm save
     - `Enter` to confirm the file

-Then, simply run `npm start` and let do it's thing 😎
+- Windows
+    - Edit the file in a text editor.
+Right click an open in Notepad.
+    - Set the variables, save the file.

 # Run

+Before running, make sure to do the [Update the `.env`](#update-the-env) steps

-- `npm install` to install all required packages
+- `npm install` to install all required packages.
+Should be run before any attempt to run
 - `npm start` to build and run the script with the current `.env` configuration

+# Updating

+If you wish to update, do the following

+- `git pull` to get the latest changes from the repo
+    - Note: if there are merge conflicts, you can do `git stash` to save your changes, allowing you to do `git pull` and then run `git stash pop` to apply it again
+    - *Warning:* You might have merge conflicts when running `git stash pop`.
+I suggest either managing the merge yourself or running `git reset --hard origin/main` and redoing your changes

+Once done, you can do the same command [in run](#run) to run the bot

 # Customization

-You can customize the output tweet of the bot by changing the Typescript function [`FormatSaleToTweet()`](./src/monitor.ts#L29)
+You can customize the output tweet of the bot by changing the Typescript function [`FormatSaleToTweet()`](./src/monitor.ts#L29).
+This step requires some coding knowledge